Nissan Micra hatchback (2016-2022) review

 The Micra's looks really come into their own if you pick a bright colour.
 There are a number of vibrant hues to choose from, as well as personalisation options, including body decals, to up its individuality.
 More than ever before, the Micra has a sense of fun, and this illusion isn't shattered when you take the wheel.
 In fact, it now runs the SEAT Ibiza and Ford Fiesta close for driver appeal, but it hasn't lost sight of its approachable nature, a virtue that inexperienced drivers appreciate.

 Elsewhere, the Micra’s interior impresses.
 Nissan expects many buyers to be downsizing from more tech-laden cars in the class above, or even further upmarket, so there’s an impressive roster of standard equipment.
 This includes a bright, clear seven-inch screen, Siri voice-control via Apple CarPlay, and a powerful Bose stereo system on certain models.
-While top models in the Micra range look expensive, they are loaded with kit and still undercut the Ford Fiesta Vignale - a model that is aiming at more premium superminis and is arguably a little too expensive.
+While top models in the Micra range look expensive, they are loaded with kit and still undercut many versions of the Ford Fiesta.